Slimefun/Slimefun4/README.md

 * amount of code-bytes in this repository
 * date of the last commit to this repository

-Additionally the plugin connects to https://mojang.com/ to retrieve the Minecraft skins of our contributors (if possible).
+Additionally the plugin connects to https://mojang.com/ to retrieve the Minecraft skins of our contributors (if possible).<br>
+Note that this project is not associated with Mojang AB.